 Programmers know their value and they will not wait for you.
 You need to act quickly to get the best talents.
 An extended candidate search does not equate to a more capable programmer.
 Quite the opposite, the best candidates would be gone and you’ll be left with people whose skills may not be satisfying to you.
 John Sullivan’s research reveals that 10% of candidates are hired in 10 days.
 Slow hiring leads to slow decision making a combination that can damage your employer brand.
 Hiring can be both stressful and exciting for each party involved in the process.
 The stress of waiting for recruitment results makes people feel negative about the recruitment process and the company itself.
 Moreover, the slowness has an impact on your other employees (since they are doing extra work to cover for the vacancy) and consumers (vacancy often causes errors and delays).
 That, in turn, means a significant loss of revenue and productivity.

 The amount spent on recruiting a new programmer varies depending on; the skills, position type, level, market demand, geographic region and so on.
+However, the average of hiring a software engineer is somewhere around the $50,000 mark.
 The cost of recruiting a freelancer who works from home is different than the cost of recruiting a full-time programmer in Silicon Valley.
 The average sunk-cost of a new hire is somewhere between $4,325 (Deloitte 2015) and $41,111 (£31,808 Oxford Economics 2014).
 For a position with a salary of $51,676 (£40 000, Quarsh) the number goes up to $89,510 (£69,285, Quarsh).
 So how can you find out how much it costs you to hire a new programmer?
 It’s not easy, but you can estimate the cost using the cost-per-hire (CPH) indicator: